 - Have strong reading and writing skills.

-- Attend a new employee training and attend on the job trainings as needed.
+- Attend a mandatory new hire employee training (three weeks in length) and attend on the job trainings as needed

 - Only students with strong attendance and punctuality skills should apply.